oneblink/angular-signature-pad/README.md

     > The displayed size of the canvas can be changed using a stylesheet.
 The image is scaled during rendering to fit the styled size.
 If your renderings seem distorted, try specifying your width and height attributes explicitly in the <canvas> attributes, and not using CSS.

--   If you would like the background of the `canvas` to be something other than white, use CSS to change the background instead of setting the `options.backgroundColor`.
+-   If you would like the background of the `canvas` to be something other than transparent, use CSS to change the background instead of setting the `options.backgroundColor`.
 Setting this option will prevent cropping from working correctly.

 ## Example